rozek/svg-turtle/README.md

 As shown in the code examples above, every graphic is represented by an instance of class `Graphic` - each of which may contain multiple "paths".

-Many methods return the instance they were applied to in the end - this may be used to directly concatenate multiple method invocations (sometimes called a **fluent API**)

 A **typical workflow** looks as follows:

 * create an instance of class `Graphic`,